treeform/chroma/README.md

 * HSV models the way paints of different colors mix together
 * YUV origially a television color format, still used in digital movies

+## Color Functions

+You can use these to change colors you already have
+* darken
+* lighten

 ## Example

 ```land=nim